xinwenfu/GenCyber/Python/README.md

 <img src="../Imgs/IDLEEditor.png" width=640>

 You can just click the menu called *Run* then you *Run Module* within the editor window to run the Python program in the file.
-The running results are shown below.
+The running results are shown in the IDLE shell window.

 <img src="../Imgs/IDLERunningResults.png" width=640>